Touch the Dark: Cassandra "Cassie" Palmer

 Cassandra Palmer is the lead character in seven novels: Touch the Dark, Claimed by Shadow, Embrace the Night, Curse the Dawn, Hunt the Moon, Tempt the Stars and Reap the Wind.
 A powerful seer, she was brought up by a vampire who wanted to monopolize her gift.
 She escaped him, but soon her past caught up with her, although not in the way she'd feared.
 The Pythia, the supernatural community's chief seer, was dying and she tapped Cassie to replace her.

-That stuck Cassie with a lot of power she doesn't know how to use and a metric ton of new enemies.
+That granted Cassie with power she doesn't know how to use and new foes.
 To make matters worse, a war has broken out in the supernatural community and everyone is choosing sides.
-Now Cassie is trying to stay alive long enough to figure out how to use the power of her office, and to determine what to do with it when she does.
+Now, Cassie is trying to stay alive long enough to learn how to use the power of her office, and to determine what to do with it when she finally masters it.